Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Empirical Results

 \subsection{Optimal Number of Bands}

-We will now explore the RMSE of \bandmf as a function of the number of bands and discuss intuitions for selecting it in practice.
-The recommendation given by the original \bandmf work \cite{choquette2024amplified} was to simply try a bunch of values for $b$, and choose the best one by computing the expected error using \cref{prop:expected_error}.
-In this section, we provide a more fundamental understanding, along with a simple heuristic that can be used to quickly estimate it without writing any code.

-\cref{fig:bands_vs_rmse} plots the RMSE of \bandmf as a function of $b$ for various numbers of epochs at $\epsilon=1$.
-Results for $\epsilon=8$ are shown in \cref{fig:bands_vs_rmse_eps8} of \cref{sec:appendix:experiments}.
-The results look similar for other values of $\epsilon$, but required number of epochs to get reasonable RMSE increases, and the best number of bands does increase as well holding all else constant (as will be shown later).
+We now perform an ablation on \bandmf to understand how to select the number of bands in practice, and how the performance of \bandmf changes as a function of the number of epochs. \cref{fig:bands_vs_rmse} plots the RMSE suboptimality ratio of \bandmf relative to the full-batch \dpsgd baseline for different values for epochs and bands fixing at $\epsilon = 1$. \cref{fig:bands_vs_epochs_vs_epsilon} plots the optimal number of bands for different values of epochs and $\epsilon$.
+Our findings from these experiments are three-fold:

-With $b=1$, \bandmf is equivalent to $\dpsgd$, and only benefits from amplification (not correlated noise).
-With $b=\frac{n}{k}$, \bandmf only benefits from correlated noise (not amplification) and closely resembles \dpmf.
-By focusing on the left side of the plot where $b=1$, we see that the utility of \dpsgd rapidly degrades when the number of epochs falls below $32$.
-However, with only $32$ epochs, \dpsgd has nearly the same RMSE as full-batch gradient descent ($16384$ epochs).
-By looking at the right side of the plot, where $b=\nicefrac{n}{k}$, we can get a sense of how \dpmf behaves.
-In particular, it achieves worse RMSE than \dpsgd when the number of epochs is large (and utility is the best), but it degrades more gracefully than \dpsgd, offering better utility in the small-epoch regime.
-Finally, by looking at the minimum of each curve, we can understand how \bandmf behaves.
-It offers the best of both worlds: full-batch \dpsgd-level performance when the number of epochs is sufficiently large, and even more graceful degradation of RMSE with respect to number of epochs than \dpmf.
-Specifically, with only two epochs, \bandmf has less than double the RMSE of full-batch \dpsgd.
+\begin{itemize}[leftmargin=*] \item With only $32$ epochs, \dpsgd ($b=1$) has nearly the same RMSE as full-batch \dpsgd ($16384$ epochs), but the RMSE degrades rapidly with fewer epochs.
+Unamplified \bandmf ($b = \nicefrac{n}{k}$) achieves worse RMSE than \dpsgd when the number of epochs is large (and utility is the best), but it degrades more gracefully than \dpsgd, offering better utility in the few-epoch regime.
+Amplified \bandmf ($b = b_*$) offers the best of both worlds: full-batch \dpsgd-level performance when the number of epochs is sufficiently large, and even more graceful degradation of RMSE with respect to number of epochs than Unamplified \bandmf. \item The RMSE improves predictably with increasing epochs, but there are diminishing marginal returns.
+For example, the RMSE of Amplified \bandmf is $< 2\times$ worse than the RMSE of full-batch \dpsgd with only two epochs, and $< 18\%$ worse with only eight epochs.
+We note that RMSE only accounts for the noise added due to privacy; increasing the number of epochs under a fixed number of iterations increases the batch size, which also reduces the minibatch gradient variance. \item The optimal number of bands drops predictably with increasing epochs and decreasing epsilon.
+Specifically, the dependence appears roughly linear in both parameters, and a good rule of thumb is that $b_* \approx \nicefrac{\epsilon \sqrt{n}}{k}$ should be near-optimal.
+In some parameter regimes, like $k=1, \epsilon \geq 16$, $b_*$ may be too large to feasibly handle.
+However, Amplified \bandmf with a suboptimal number of bands is still better than the alternative of \dpsgd. \end{itemize}